|Footpath signs||+ +|

 Along the way a stone in yellow shows you halfway between Rapallo and Montallegro followed by a small stone cottage, only shelter in case of a sudden storm.

 A short stretch of mostly flat (but slippery in particularly wet) with a view of San Maurizio Monti, anticipates a series of steps leading to the cableway station.
-From here, continue on the main avenue that reaches the foot of the stairway of the Sanctuary of Montallegro.
+From here, continue on the main avenue that reaches the foot of the stairway of the Montallegro Sanctuary.

 With a series of ups and downs of boulders out of the woods to cross a stretch more open and covered with tall grass that dominates Zoagli and the promontory of Portofino.
 In this section, you can see many rustic abandoned, indicating that this area was once inhabited by farmers.

-Once in a small votive shrine, in Passo la Colla, go right to trace gently sloping Mount Anchetta and soon descend to meet a paved road to the Pass of Anchetta .
+Once in front of a small votive shrine, in Passo la Colla, go right to trace gently sloping Monte Anchetta which soon descend to meet a paved road to the Passo dell' Anchetta.

 Stay on the paved road that goes through the woods and reach the plain near the restaurant Il Galletto to admire the view, then continue on the paved road until you come to a curve to the right.
-Here take the narrow path on the left that goes down into the woods, where you can see curious succession of stone slabs, probably used to mark the boundary.
-After a few meters you come to a fork in the road, following the signs "Maixena - Chiavari" applied to the tree, you must continue to the left.
+Here take the narrow path on the left that goes down into the woods, where you can see curious succession of stone slabs, probably used to mark the borders.
+After a few meters you come to a fork in the road, here you have to continue to the left.

-Shortly after trail sign add and together we lead at Case Costa, where you will find a small chapel and some outbuildings in stone, as well as a tap for drinking water.
-Following a particularly clean from which you can enjoy beautiful views of the village of Leivi, left, and Chiavari and the entire Gulf, to the right.
+Shortly after trail sign add and together we lead at Case Costa, where you will find a small chapel and some old stone houses.
+A particularly clean stretch follows from which you can enjoy wonderful views on your left of the hamlet of Leivi, and of Chiavari and the Gulf, on the right.

-After a few meters, at the fork, follow signs for Chiavari, on the right, it is a short flight of stone steps which continues with a path that moves between bands, surrounded by olive and fig trees.
-At the next junction keep left and follow the two lines (red and white), to emerge behind the cemetery Maixena.
+After a few meters, at the fork, follow on the right the signs to Chiavari; it is a short stone staircase which then continues with a path which advances between cultivated terraces, surrounded by olive and fig trees.
+At the next fork, keep left and follow the two lines (white and red), until you get behind the Maixena cemetery and the Maixena church.

-From here a staircase to the left of the church go down between the houses and leads you to Sampierdicanne, fraction of Chiavari, where our journey ends.
+From here go down on staircase on the left side of the church passing between the houses and leads you to Sampierdicanne, where our journey ends.

-From Sampierdicanne you can reach the heart of Chiavari walk (about 25 minutes) or by bus (check times on website Tigullio Trasporti).
+From Sampierdicanne you can reach the heart of Chiavari by feet (about 25 minutes) or by bus (check timetable on AMT website).

 - From 4h to 5h